AnyLog-co/documentation/06- Networking & Security/05-2 Connectors To Data Sources.md

 ### Publishing to Message Broker
 Like with a third-party broker, subscribe to the local broker using the `run message client` command.

-The example below uses the same data as the [data generator](../13-%20Support%20%26%20Troubleshooting/05-%20Data%20Generator.md), but with a the message client subscribed to a local message broker.
+The example below uses the same data as the <a href="../13-%20Support%20%26%20Troubleshooting/05-%20Data%20Generator.md" target="_blank">data generator</a>, but with a the message client subscribed to a local message broker.

 **Set Message Client**